knetsolutions/hugo-fresh/exampleSite/content/sdn-projects.md

 {{% title3 "1.
 Introduction" %}}

-We provides training and guidance to complete your SDN Project. we guided students in India (Chennai, Bangalore, Hyderabad, kolkatta, delhi, mumbai) and other countries (malaysia, germany, france, brazil, united states, pakistan, egypt, etc)
+We provides training and guidance to complete your SDN Project. we have guided students across the Globe.
+We have studends in India ( from Chennai, Bangalore, Hyderabad, kolkatta, delhi, mumbai), and other countries (malaysia, germany, france, brazil, united states, pakistan, egypt, yemen, saudi arabia, united kingdom, etc)

 we work online and conducts project training in gotomeeting. so no restriction on geographical location.